algosup/2023-2024-project-3-virtual-processor-team-7/documents/functional/functionalSpecifications.md

 The project reviewers, responsible for the in-depth review and approval of important deliverables, will be the two dedicated Quality Assurance (QA) members of the team.
 Their role will be to:

-- Guarantee the quality of the code, the semantic validity of the assembler programs
+- Guarantee the quality of the code and the semantic validity of the assembler programs
 - Check that the virtual processor's functionalities meet the criteria specified in the [Functional Requirements](#ii-functional-requirements).

 ### 5. Project Plan